Image: NASA/JPL/University of Arizona

 "So what can we do?"

 Chuck rubbed his chin.
 "I dunno yet.
-But I'm thinkin' something small that we can run ourselves.
+But I'm thinkin' something small we can run ourselves.
 Maybe a sundry store, sellin' candy, pop, cigarettes... little stuff that really moves in volume.
 And we could set it up for a song.
 There's a couple o' vacant stores downtown for rent, and inventory to start up won't cost us much at all, maybe a couple, three thousand tops."

 Mom nodded.
 "It's not a bad idea, Chuck.
 But I want Sylvester to get an education while he's still young."